trilok-sadarangani/Global-Suicide-Data-Analysis/project-writeup/FINALproject-writeup.md

 From all of these plots, we see interactions between each qualitative and quantitative variable tested.
-However, after conducting nested F tests, we see that there are interaction effects between all the above interactions except region and population.
+However, after conducting nested F tests, we see that there are interaction effects between all of the above interactions except region and population.
 There were no interaction effects between sex and any quantitative
     variable.

     ## `stat_bin()` using `bins = 30`.
 Pick better value with `binwidth`.